rianrais/stockbit-test/README.md

 go run answer.go
 ```

-For the REST API question, do the same as above by entering certain folder but instead run:
+For the REST API question, do the same as above by entering folder `/question2` but instead run:

 ```bash
 go get